You've lived in Macomb Township for five, 10, maybe 25 years, but have you ever had a say in community planning?

 Every other week, we'll present a new vacant building and ask you to tell us what you think would be the best use.
 Forget what zone it's in, ignore setback regulations, dump lot coverage rules and all the other zoning jargon that puts most people to sleep.
 If you had your way, what would you like to see there?
 What would be the best use for the community?

-What would you like to see happen to Stier's?
+What type of business would you like to see move into this space?